9 Ways to Get the Spa Treatment at Home

 Spa resorts offer outdoor options to start off each day, from hiking and yoga to Tai Chi and meditation.
-Follow suit: Take a brisk 20-minute walk followed by 10 minutes of stretching each morning to get your blood flowing. "[This] increases blood flow and raises body temperature," says Richard Butler, exercise physiologist at Canyon Ranch in Lenox, MA.
+Follow suit: Take a brisk 20-minute walk followed by 10 minutes of stretching each morning to get your blood flowing. "[This] increases blood flow and raises body temperature," says Richard Butler, exercise physiologist.
 "It can help quiet anxiety and cause blood pressure to drop, which will help you relax."

 The Chinese have been drinking green tea to promote good health for at least 3,000 years.
 Brew a pot and drink liberally (you can find caffeinated and decaf versions).
 According to the American Cancer Society, green tea's antioxidant properties may help prevent certain types of cancer.